mjordan/claw_rest_ingester/README.md

 ## Adding additional or custom fields

 The sample CSV file comes with data in the `title` and `field_description` fields, but you can add additional fields to populate your Repository Item objects.
 In order to do this, add fields to the input CSV using column headers that match the machine name of fields that exist in the Repository Item content type.
-For example, if you add a field with the machine name `field_rights` to your CSV, you can ingest nodes using the following CSV file:
+For example, if you add a field with the machine name `field_rights` to your CSV, your CSV would look like this:

 ```
 file,title,field_description,field_rights